Rolls-Royce Cullinan

-The Rolls-Royce Cullinan is a full-size luxury crossover sport utility vehicle (SUV) manufactured by Rolls-Royce Motor Cars as the brand's first all-wheel drive vehicle.
+The Rolls-Royce Cullinan is a full-size luxury crossover sport utility vehicle (SUV)/4x4 manufactured by Rolls-Royce Motor Cars as the brand's first all-wheel drive vehicle.
 It is named after the Cullinan Diamond, the largest gem-quality rough diamond ever discovered.

 The Cullinan is positioned above the Ghost and below the Phantom in Rolls-Royce's range, with a starting price in the United States of approximately US$325,000 (£255,000).
 It was unveiled in May 2018 at the Concorso d'Eleganza Villa d'Este in Italy, and launched globally at an Autumn press event later that year in Jackson Hole, Wyoming, US.

-At the moment, the Cullinan is the second best-selling Rolls-Royce of all time, after the Silver Shadow.
+The Cullinan is the second best-selling Rolls-Royce of all time, after the Silver Shadow.

 Rolls-Royce announced production of the Cullinan Series II would begin in August 2024.